Are you feeling down because of job loss, health problems, or a broken heart?

 Why not have some friends over to create inspiring vision boards?
 Select images that ignite that ‘wow’ feeling.

 When you’re pasting images and words onto bristol board, make sure you’re relaxed, clear, and smiling.
-Create your vision from a place of love and confidence!
+Create your vision from a place of excitement.

-Whatever you are going through, know that things will be better soon…
+Whatever you are going through, know that you won’t be feeling down for much longer.